isaac-adebayo/jenkins-ecommerce-deploy/README.md

      --name jenkins-server \
      jenkins/jenkins:lts
      ```
-   - Added Jenkins to docker group.
-This will grant all docker priviledges to jenkins user.
+   - Logged in to the 'jenkins-server' container's bash, created a 'docker' group and added the 'root' to docker group.
      ```
+     docker exec -it jenkins-server bash
+     sudo groupadd docker
-     sudo usermod -aG docker jenkins
+     sudo usermod -aG docker root
+     newgrp docker
      ```
    - Logged on to jenkins' WebGUI configuration page at `http://hostIP:8080` to configure the jenkins server
    - Entered the jenkins container and retrieved the initial password at: **_`/var/jenkins_home/secrets/initialAdminPassword`_** to create a "First Admin User"